-Notes:
+Notes :

-- (ii) Debt Equity ratio = Total Debt/Shareholder Equity - (iii) Debt Service Coverage ratio = Earnings available for debt service/ Debt service (iv) Return on Equity ratio = Net Profits after taxes Preference Dividend (if any)/ Average Shareholder's Equity

-- (iv) Sectarn on Equity ratio = Net Profits after taxes Preference Dividend (if any) Average Shareholder's Equity (v) Inventory Turnover ratio = Cost of material consumed/Average Inventory (vi) Trade Receivables Turnover ratio = Revenue from operationst/Average Accounts Receivables (vii) Trade Payables Turnover ratio = Net credit purchases/Average Accounts Payable (viii) Net Capital Turnover ratio = Revenue from operations/Working Capital (ix) Net Profit Ratio = Net Profit Net Sales (S) Return on Capital Employed ratio = Earning before Interest and after taxes/Capital Employed (xi) Return on Investment ratio = (Realised and Unrealised gain on Investment+Dividend+Interest)/Average value of Investment - b) The Company has not been declared as wilful defaulter by any bank or financial institution or any other lender. - c) The Company does not have any charges or satisaction, which is yet to be registered with Registrar of Companies, beyond the statutory period prescribed under the Companies Act 2013 and the rules made - d) The Company has not entered into any transaction which has not been recorded in books of account, that has been surrender or disclosed as income during the year in the tax assessments under the Income Tax Act 1961 (such as, search or survey or any other relevant provision under the Income Tax Act 1961). - e) The Company has not traded or invested in crypto currency or virtual currency during the year. - f) The Company does not have any Benami property and further, no proceedings has been initiated or are pending against the Company, in this regard. - g) The Company has not entered into any transactions with struck off companies, as defined under the Companies Act 2013 and rules made thereunder. - h) The Company has not advanced or loaned or invested funds to any other person(e) or entity(ies), including foreign entities (intermediaries) with the understanding that the intermediary shall:

-(i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries); or

-(ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries;
+- (i) Current ratio = Current Assets / current liabilities - (ii) Debt Equity ratio = Total Debt/ Shareholder Equity - (iii) Debt Service Coverage ratio = Earnings available for debt service/ Debt service - (iv) Return on Equity ratio = Net Profits after taxes Preference Dividend (if any)/ Average Shareholder's Equity - (v) Inventory Turnover ratio = Revenue from operations/Average Inventory - (vi) Trade Receivables Turnover ratio = Revenue from operations/Average Accounts Receivables - (vii) Trade Payables Turnover ratio = Net credit purchases/Average Accounts Payable - (viii) Net Capital Turnover ratio = Revenue from operations/Working Capital - (ix) Net Profit Ratio = Net Profit/ Net Sales - (x) Return on Capital Employed ratio = Earning before interest and after taxes/Capital Employed - (xi) Return on Investment ratio = (Realised and Unrealised gain on Investment+Dividend + Interest)/ Average value of Investment - b) The Company has not been declared as wilful defaulter by any bank or financial institution or any other lender - c) The Company does not having any charges or satisaction, which is yet to be registered with Registrar of Companies, beyond the statutory period presembed under the Companies Act 2013 and the rules made - d) The Company has not entered into any transaction which has not been recorded in books of account, that has been surrender or disclosed as income during the year in the tax assessments under the Income Tax Act 1961 (such as , search or survey or any other relevant provision under the Income Tax Act 1961). - e) The Company has not been traded or invested in crypto currency or virtual currency during the year - f) The Company does not have any Benami property and further, no proceedings has been initiated or are pending against the Company, in this regard - g) The Company has not entered into any transactions with struck off companies, as defined under the Companies Act 2013 and rules made thereunder. - h) The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (intermediaries) with the understanding that the intermediary shall: (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries); or (ii) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries; - i) The Company have not received any fund from any personist or entityties) including toreign entities (Funding Party) with the understanding (Whether reconded in Whiting or Otherwise) and the company shall: - (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or, - (ii) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - j) The Company has used borrowings from Banks and financial institutions for the specific purpose for which it was taken at the balance sheet date. k) The Quarterly return/statements of current assets filed by the Company with banks and financial institutions in relation to secured borrowings wherever applicable are in agreement with books of accounts.